w3slley/origami/README.md

 #Welcome to EasyNotes.
 This is an aplication that allows users to create and edit personal notes.
+Hope you enjoy it!

 Creator: Weslley Victor (wvict)